-The increasingly common “spam likely” message that pops up on your phone when it rings is part of the ongoing battle against such calls.
+The increasingly common spam warning message that pops up on your phone when it rings is part of the ongoing battle against such calls.
 These warnings are the result of machine learning efforts deployed by voice service providers, device companies and third-party app makers.
 Not only can this warn users before they pick up a call, but it can also help catch the scammers.

-When your phone’s caller ID says “spam likely,” that is based on an analytics engine used by the carrier, said Mike Rudolph, CTO of YouMail, a third-party call protection provider that tracks and addresses robocalls.
+When your phone’s caller ID says “Spam Risk” or “Scam Likely,” that is based on a machine learning analytics engine used by the carrier, Mike Rudolph, chief technology officer at YouMail, said.
 The big three carriers all partner with different analytics engine vendors: AT&T with Hiya, Verizon with TNS and T-Mobile with First Orion.

-“All three of those guys have used machine learning based upon the data set they operate from in order to give you that ‘spam likely’ indication on those three mobile operators,” Rudolph said.
+“All three of those guys have used machine learning based upon the data set they operate from in order to give you that ‘spam risk’ indication on those three mobile operators,” Rudolph said.

 “The behavioral analytics have been trained that a number it hasn’t seen before that makes 50,000 calls at 9 a.m. on a Monday is suspicious.”